 In a normal test, the tissues are normal and there is no cancer or growth of bacteria, viruses, or fungi if a culture is performed.

 Sometimes, a collapsed lung (pneumothorax) occurs after this test.
 A chest x-ray will be done to check for this.
 The risk is higher if you have certain lung diseases such as emphysema.
 Usually, a collapsed lung after a biopsy does not need treatment.
-But if the pneumothorax is large or does not improve, a chest tube is inserted to expand your lung.
+But if the pneumothorax is large, there is preexisting lung disease or it does not improve, a chest tube is inserted to expand your lung.

 In rare cases, pneumothorax can be life threatening if air escapes from the lung, gets trapped in the chest, and presses on the rest of your lungs or heart.

 Whenever a biopsy is done, there is a risk of too much bleeding (hemorrhage).
 Some bleeding is common, and a provider will monitor the amount of bleeding.
 In rare cases, major and life-threatening bleeding can occur.

 A needle biopsy should not be performed if other tests show that you have:

 Transthoracic needle aspiration; Percutaneous needle aspiration

 Given MF, Clements W, Thomson KR, Lyon SM.
 Percutaneous biopsy and drainage of the lung, mediastinum, and pleura.
 In: Mauro MA, Murphy KPJ, Thomson KR, Venbrux AC, Morgan RA, eds.
 Image-Guided Interventions.
 3rd ed.
 Philadelphia, PA: Elsevier; 2021:chap 103.